 When and where to add visuals

-Visuals are gathered during the research phase, which happens when you run the new-spec command.
+Visuals are gathered during the research phase, which happens when you run the shape-spec command.

 During this phase, Agent OS will prompt you about whether you have visual assets to include.
 If you do, place them in: